RippleAdder/Modus-Javascript-Bridge/README.md

 The following documentation will eventually be migrated to the BRIDGE_DOCUMENTION file

-## Email Methods (not implemented in modus-js-bridge.js yet.
-Must use depreciated/adrJsBridge.js):
+## Email Methods (not implemented in modus-js-bridge.js- requires use of depreciated/adrJsBridge.js):

 ### --- sendEmailWithPDFAttachmentFromHTML ---